Kardex Group: Sperry Rand (1955–1978)

 In 1955, Sperry Corporation acquired Remington Rand and renamed itself Sperry Rand.
 Remington Rand remained as a separate brand name and in the name of some divisions.
 The Remington Rand Systems division was concerned with filing systems and associated products such as file folders, and other material and physical data storage and handling systems, including Kardex.

 In 1978 Sperry Rand decided to concentrate on the computer business, and sold a number of divisions including Remington Rand Systems.
 (Remington Rand Machines was also sold along with some other divisions, and the company dropped "Rand" from its title and reverted to Sperry Corporation; in 1986 they merged with Burroughs Corporation to form Unisys.)

 Kardex Systems (1978–2008)

-The Remington Rand Systems division of Sperry Rand, now based in Marietta, Ohio, was acquired by Aarque Management Corporation of Jamestown, New York, and renamed to Kardex Systems to take advantage of Kardex's status as a long-famous brand in filing systems.
+The Remington Rand Systems division of Sperry Rand, now based in Marietta, Ohio, was acquired by Aarque Management Corporation of Jamestown, New York, and renamed to Kardex Systems to reflect Kardex's status as a long-famous brand in filing systems.

 In 2003 the company was sold to RACK Enterprises and Ronald Miller was made president.

 Miller established a separate company, Randex, also selling filing and storage system components, for operation in Europe.
 Randex continued to exist as a separate company under Miller family control after Kardex Systems was sold to Remstar.

 In 2008 Kardex Systems was acquired by Kardex AG of Zurich, Switzerland.
 Kardex AG had been founded in 1977 (although what is now its Kardex Mlog division had been established in 1922 as Mehne GmbH) and its American subsidiary, Remstar, established in 1981 in Westbrook, Maine.